-In our last post, Your DIY Easy Guide to Understanding SEO, we covered what SEO is and why it’s important.
+In our last post, An Easy Guide to SEO for Authors, we covered what SEO is and why it’s important.
 This was to help you understand it better before moving on to the next step: SEO strategy.
-This post will cover how to form an SEO strategy that works, and works for YOU.
-Below is your guide to SEO strategy for authors.
+This author’s guide to SEO strategy will cover how to form an SEO strategy that works, and works for YOU.

-The Foundations of a DIY SEO Strategy for Authors
+The Foundations of an SEO Strategy for Authors

 Any strategy takes planning and a solid foundation to grow from.
 So, from the very beginning there are some things you should have a solid grasp of in order to build the foundation of your SEO strategy.
 Each of these building blocks become a well-functioning whole.
 We’ve split them up into three basic pillars so you’ll understand why each one is important.